Back Pain · Program · Freedom

 It was never really about the pain.

 The ache is real.
-But it's not what's been eating you.
-What's been eating you is what the pain quietly took, one careful movement at a time.
+But what's been eating you is what the pain quietly took, one careful movement at a time.

 01